-This Policy is based on currently available information from the CDC, OSHA, DHSS, and State of Alaska guidance.
-It is subject to change based on further information.
-Each circumstance and environment is different and may warrant stricter or different safeguards than what is outlined in policy, which can be directed by the Hope Healthline under the Medical Director's authority.
+Each circumstance and environment at Hope is different and may warrant stricter or different safeguards than what is outlined in policy, which may be directed by the Hope Healthline under the Medical Director's authority.
 Hope may also amend this Policy based on operational needs.